Geography Major: Environmental Science Concentration - Bachelor of Arts (BA)

 For the Bachelor of Arts degree, students must complete a major from the college and proficiency in a foreign language at the 202 level or an ESL proficiency score of 80 or above on the La Crosse Battery of exams for non-native speakers of English.
 Contact the “English as a Second Language Institute” for eligibility and regulations.
 Students must also complete one of the following options.
 It is recommended that courses are selected in consultation with your advisor.

-Complete a minor in the College of Liberal Studies/School of Arts and Communication; or
+Complete a minor in the College of Arts, Social Sciences, and Humanities/School of Visual and Performing Arts; or

 Complete an individualized option, consisting of 15 credits.

-These courses must be from the College of Liberal Studies/School of Arts and Communication.
+These courses must be from the College of Arts, Social Sciences, and Humanities/School of Visual and Performing Art.

 At least 9 credits must be earned at the 300/400 level.